Gifts of Cash or Property

 When the University receives an award, the University determines whether it is a gift based on the conditions placed on the award, regardless of the characterization by the donor or sponsor.
-If in doubt, contact the Business Affairs Office (BAO) or Sponsored Project Services (SPS).
+If in doubt, contact Business Affairs (BA) or Sponsored Project Services (SPS).

-University of Oregon employees may make tax-deductible contributions to the University or to the U of O Foundation.
+University of Oregon employees may make tax-deductible contributions to the University or to the UO Foundation.
 If made directly to the University, the gift may not be under the control of the donor.

 No gifts shall be subject to any undue constraints nor earmarked for the donor.
 The funds in the unrestricted gift fund should be allocated following the usual allocation process for the department and should be overseen, at a minimum, by the department head.
 The departmental allocation process should address potential conflicts of interest.
 Any gift so received should follow the usual University protocols once it has been awarded to a specific purpose or budget.

 Deposits from UO Foundation

 Amounts given to the UO Foundation by donors are gifts and must maintain that identity when transferred to the University of Oregon.
 When checks are requested from the Foundation for deposit to the University they must be deposited into an appropriate gift fund as described below.

 Foundation gifts with no limitations on use imposed by the donor are considered 'unrestricted'.
 Checks from an unrestricted Foundation account are deposited into a University Unrestricted Gift fund (060XXX).